-The use of joint prosthetics requires invasive procedures that come with significant rehabilitation concerns and the possibility of major complications.
-PRP has been used for many years in patients receiving a total joint replacement to help reduce the incidence of arthrofibrosis, improve postoperative range of motion, decrease the risk of infection, enhance wound healing, prevent excess blood loss due to increased hemostasis, and reduce pain levels with less narcotic medications required.29-33
+Joint prosthetics require invasive procedures that come with significant rehabilitation concerns and the potential for major complications.
+PRP has been used for many years in patients receiving a total joint replacement to help reduce the incidence of arthrofibrosis, improve postoperative range of motion, decrease the risk of infection, enhance wound healing, prevent excess blood loss due to increased hemostasis, and reduce pain levels (which also leads to less narcotic medication use).
+29-33

-Promoting Osseous Regeneration
+Promotion of Osseous Regeneration

 Bone healing is imperative within veterinary orthopedics when managing fractures, osteotomies, and fusions.
 A major concern is limiting the numbers of malunions and nonunions that occur by considering the mechanical and biological factors that are required for osseous formation.
-Leukocyte-reduced, platelet-rich plasma has been found to improve bone regeneration within defect models, for nonunions, in combination with stem cells, and for fusions.34-39
+In combination with stem cells, leukocytereduced PRP has been found to improve bone regeneration within defect models and fusions.34-39